dev-lalithajare/CricketScoreCounter/README.md

 **CricketScoreCounter**

-A demonstration project for a hotel's order and billing system
+A demonstration project for maintaing state, counting score, analysis and display of certain statistics of a cricket match.

 **Table of Contents**